-It has become our practice for our Sunday post, “Words of Grace for Strength,” to take an excerpt from a book and then add commentary on the passage.
-Today we will make a slight departure from this formula, in that my commentary will precede the excerpt.
-The authors we have chosen to quote in this series, are some of the greatest Biblical Preachers and Teachers of the past two centuries.
+It has become our practice for the Sunday posts, “Words of Grace for Strength,” to take an excerpt from a book and then add commentary on the passage.
+Today I will make a slight departure from this formula, in that my commentary will precede the excerpt.
+The authors and their writings which have been chosen to quote in this series, are some of the greatest Biblical Preachers and Teachers of the past two centuries.
 This has been by design, in order to show that a good understanding of Biblical truth is timeless.
 However, unfortunately in this current day it is becoming harder and harder to find writings worthy of quotation.
 Today there are many “preachers and teachers” who no longer hold to scriptural truth, literal interpretation, and a correct contextual exegesis of God’s Word.

 Paul, in his second letter to Timothy (2 Timothy 3:1-7) warned that in “the Last Days” perilous times would be marked by men who, although they appear godly, would in fact be dominated by their lustful desires; lacking the ability to understand truth.
 And Peter, in his second epistle (2 Peter 2:1-3) describes these men as false prophets and false teachers who unfortunately will exploit many, leading them away from truth into destruction.
 John writes (1 John 2:15-28) a warning to believers about these false teachers and false prophets, describing them as having at one time appeared to be followers of Christ, but in truth, they had not accepted by faith, His identity and gift of eternal life.
 Again, they are described as having a desire to turn people away from the truth of who Jesus Christ is, and what the Father wants for His children.